slashinfty/stream-layout/README.md

 yarn start
 ```

+There are commands for building this on your platform of choice.
+See `scripts` in the [package.json](https://github.com/slashinfty/stream-layout/blob/main/package.json).

 ## Notes on the Settings

 * You have to scan ports upon opening (it looks for a [NintendoSpy](https://github.com/jaburns/NintendoSpy) compatible device)